iitpkd/courses/cse/cs5xxx-Advanced-Topics-in-Machine-Learning.md

 code: CS6xxx
 category: PME/PME*(3 credit)
 credits: 3-0-0-3
-prereq: Any introductory course on Machine Learning
+prereq: []
 consent: Yes
 ---

+# Prerequisites

+Any introductory course on Machine Learning

 # Learning Objectives

 The objective of the course is to equip the student to recognize and solve modern machine learning problems those arise in practical applications.